-Arts
+Arts & Humanities

-For students interested in pursuing an Art degree and transferring to a four-year institution, as a general rule, students should follow the Associate of Arts Degree in General Studies at Grayson College as part of the Arts & Humanities Career Pathway.
+The Fine Art Associate of Arts degree at Grayson College is designed for transfer to four-year institutions and is part of the Arts & Humanities Career Pathway.
 All students are advised to counsel with the university/college of their choice to determine which courses offered at Grayson College are applicable to that institution's bachelor's degree in their desired major.